 Although healthcare providers are frequently exposed to prescription drug promotion, they often have not received education on recognizing false or misleading prescription drug promotion.
-As part of FDA's Bad Ad Program, OPDP has an online continuing education (CE) and has developed real-life case studies to help bridge this gap for healthcare providers and trainees.
+As part of FDA's Bad Ad Program, OPDP has an online course and has developed real-life case studies to help bridge this gap for healthcare providers and trainees.

-The CE course is a one-hour, self-paced training to help healthcare providers and trainees learn how to recognize and report potentially false or misleading prescription drug promotion to the FDA.
+The course is a one-hour, self-paced training to help healthcare providers and trainees learn how to recognize and report potentially false or misleading prescription drug promotion to the FDA.
 It includes modules regarding the Bad Ad Program, the Science of Influence, FDA Oversight of Prescription Drug Promotion, Common Prescription Drug Promotion Issues, Real-Life Scenarios, and Reporting Potential Drug Promotion Issues.
-The CE course is accredited for physicians, physician assistants, nurse practitioners, nurses, pharmacists, and pharmacy technicians.
-It can also be taken by others for a certificate of completion.

 The real-life case studies that OPDP has developed are based on actual Warning and Untitled Letters issued by OPDP to companies regarding alleged false or misleading prescription drug promotion.
 They are designed to be able to be used in a teaching setting.
 The case studies include the alleged violative promotional material, the Warning or Untitled Letter that was issued, the prescribing information, and a facilitator guide that can be used by an instructor to lead a discussion in a group setting.